7. Corporate Governance Report

-Bayer has a control system in place enabling it to identify any business or financial risks at an early stage and take appropriate action to manage them.
-This control system is designed to ensure timely and accurate accounting for all business transactions and the constant availability of reliable data on the company’s financial position.
+The established control system enables the company to identify any business or financial risks at an early stage and take appropriate action to manage them.
+This control system is designed to ensure that risks are monitored in a timely manner, all business transactions are properly accounted for, and reliable data on the company’s financial position is always available.

 When acquisitions are made, we aim to bring the acquired units’ internal control systems into line with those of the Bayer Group as quickly as possible.

 However, the control and risk management system cannot provide absolute protection against losses arising from business risks or fraudulent actions.

 Our corporate activity is governed by national and local laws and statutes that place a range of obligations on the Bayer Group and its employees throughout the world.
 Bayer manages its business responsibly and in compliance with the statutory and regulatory requirements of the countries in which it operates.

 Bayer expects legally and ethically impeccable conduct from all of its employees in daily business operations, as the way they carry out their duties affects the company’s reputation.
 By ensuring regular dialogue between employees and their supervisors and providing training courses involving the responsible Compliance Officers, the company endeavors to acquaint its employees with internal codes of behavior and with the numerous statutory and regulatory requirements of the countries where they work that are of relevance to them.
 This lays the foundation for managing the business responsibly and in compliance with the respective applicable laws.